Industrial Vs Non Industrial Plasma Cutting Machines

 • Hi-Definition technology

-• Mark, cut, and bevel with the same consumables
+• Mark, cut, and angle with the same consumables

 • More process options for optimizing the cut quality